 - Disney Springs: Saratoga Springs (including the Treehouse Villas), Old Key West, and the Port Orleans resorts all have boats to Disney Springs.

 Skyliner: The Skyliner is seriously the greatest thing ever.
-After riding it on my last trip, I’ll probably be choosing resorts that are stops on the Skyliner in the future just because it’s such convenient and nice transportation.
+After riding it on my last trip, I’ll probably be choosing resorts that have stops on the Skyliner in the future just because it’s such convenient and nice transportation.
 Caribbean Beach, Riviera, Pop Century, and Art of Animation all have stations.
 Also, the Epcot resorts (Beach Club, Yacht Club, Boardwalk, Swan and Dolphin) could walk to the Epcot station and ride over to Hollywood Studios (although you have to transfer at Caribbean Beach).
 Caribbean Beach is the most convenient resort on the Skyliner because it’s station is the main hub so you can get on a direct line to either park.
 Other resorts will have to switch.

 Buses: If it’s not a route that I mentioned above, it’s a bus route.
-Disney resorts are very clean and run pretty frequently.
+Disney buses are very clean and run pretty frequently.
 It’s unusual to wait more than 15-20 minutes for a bus and at peak times, they usually run much more frequently.

 Lyft: There are times when having your own car is the best and quickest way to get around.
 Mostly going from resort to resort or if you need to arrive at a park before Disney transportation starts running.
 Lyft and Uber operate pretty much everywhere and Disney even has their own “Minnie Vans” that are available in the Lyft app.
 If you request a Minnie Van, you’ll be driven by a Disney cast member in one of the cute little red polka dot cars.
 They have some special access such as dropping you right at the entrance of the Magic Kingdom (other ride share has to drop you at the TCC and then you have to take a monorail or boat) or at Pioneer Hall at Fort Wilderness (really convenient if you’re going to the popular Hoop Dee Doo dinner show).
 Insider tip: a popular strategy after park close is to walk to the nearest resort (Contemporary Resort at Magic Kingdom, Beach Club at Epcot) and call a Lyft to take you back to your resort.
 I think the $10-15 is really worth not having to wait for a bus, boat, or monorail with a big crowd (after fireworks EVERYONE leaves at once).